icyveins7/ipp_ext/benchmarks/README.md

 Similar to tests, compile with the following

 ```
+# Linux
 mkdir build && cd build
 cmake ..
+make

+# Windows
+mkdir build && cd build
+cmake ..
+msbuild ALL_BUILD.vcproj -p:Configuration=Release # This is to enable optimisations like /O2
 ```

 and then just run each benchmark individually.